craftcms/docs/docs/3.x/config/config-settings.md

-Whether Craft should allow system and plugin updates in the Control Panel, and plugin installation from the Plugin Store.
+Whether Craft should allow system and plugin updates in the control panel, and plugin installation from the Plugin Store.

 This setting will automatically be disabled if [allowAdminChanges](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#allowadminchanges) is disabled.